Cystic Fibrosis

 Treatment

-The cornerstones of treatment for CF patients are airway clearance therapies and techniques, bronchodilators, anti-inflammatory therapies, specific antibiotic and infection prevention regimens and nutritional support.
-CF patients should be cared for at a comprehensive CF care center by a multidisciplinary health care team that includes a physician, nurse, respiratory therapist, dietitian, and social worker.
-Many clinical care guidelines are available from the Cystic Fibrosis Foundation.[4]
+The cornerstones of treatment for CF patients are airway clearance therapies and techniques, bronchodilators, anti-inflammatory therapies, specific antibiotic and infection prevention regimens, and nutritional support.
+CF patients should be cared for at a comprehensive CF care center by a multidisciplinary health care team that includes physicians, nurses, respiratory therapists, dietitians, and social workers.
+Many clinical care guidelines are available from the Cystic Fibrosis Foundation.

 Pulmonary